abacusmodeling/abacus-develop/doc/input-main.md

         For plane-wave basis,
         - cg: cg method.
-        - david: david is the Davidson algorithm.
+        - dav: the Davidson algorithm.
+(Currently not working with Intel MKL library).

         For atomic orbitals basis,
         - genelpa: This method should be used if you choose localized orbitals.